COS301-SE-2025/Portfolio-Portal/README.md

 **Portfolio Portal** is an innovative 3D portfolio website generator created by **team Ctrl Freaks**.
 With a simple CV upload to the **OCR CV Scanner**, your professional journey is instantly transformed into an **interactive, immersive 3D portfolio**.

-Driven by a **intelligent template selection algorithm**, every portfolio is tailored and brought to life in one of five templates as **dynamic, visually stunning environments**.
+Driven by an **intelligent template selection algorithm**, every portfolio is tailored and brought to life in one of five templates as **dynamic, visually stunning environments**.

 ✨ **Explore our beautiful templates:**
 - 🚀 **Space** – futuristic and limitless